ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 At a minimum to use CoffeeShop's text or voice activated commands your pc will need the `OPENAI_API_KEY` Environment Variable configured with your [OpenAI API Key](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

-## ServiceStack.Gpt Providers
+## ServiceStack.AI Providers

 As the AI landscape is actively changing we want our Apps to be able to easily switch to different Speech-to-text providers so we're able to evaluate and use the best provider for each use-case.

 ### ISpeechToText

-To support this we're maintaining abstractions for different AI and GPT Providers in **ServiceStack.Gpt** starting with `ISpeechToText` for abstracting Speech-to-text services behind a simple API:
+To support this we're maintaining abstractions for different AI and GPT Providers in **ServiceStack.AI** starting with `ISpeechToText` for abstracting Speech-to-text services behind a simple API:

 ```csharp